 The following command sorts the lines in the file “tecmint.txt” in ascending alphabetical order and removes any duplicate lines using the

 '-u' option, which stands for “unique,” and it ensures that unique lines are retained in the sorted output.

 Rules so far (what we have observed):

-- Lines starting with numbers are preferred in the list and lies at the top until otherwise specified (-r).
+- Lines starting with numbers are preferred in the list and lie at the top until otherwise specified (

-- Lines starting with lowercase letters are preferred in the list and lies at the top until otherwise specified (-r).
+- Lines starting with lowercase letters are preferred in the list and lie at the top until otherwise specified (

-- Contents are listed on the basis of occurrence of alphabets in dictionary until otherwise specified (-r).
+- Contents are listed based on the occurrence of alphabets in the dictionary until otherwise specified (

-- Sort command by default treat each line as string and then sort it depending upon dictionary occurrence of alphabets (Numeric preferred; see rule – 1) until otherwise specified.
+- Sort command by default treats each line as a string and then sorts it depending upon dictionary occurrence of alphabets (Numeric preferred; see rule – 1) until otherwise specified.

 $ sort lsl.txt lsla.txt